 - Escherichia coli: Does not grow

 - Staphylococcus epidermidis: Colorless to pink colonies

-- Staphylococcus aureus: Yellow colonies; may have yellow halo around colonies.
+- Staphylococcus aureus: Yellow colonies; may have a yellow halo around colonies.

-- When grown on mannitol salt agar some species of Micrococcus (Micrococcus is a normal flora of human skin, mucosa, and oropharynx), such as M. luteus (yellow) can produce yellow colonies.
+- When grown on mannitol salt agar, some Micrococcus (Micrococcus is a normal flora of human skin, mucosa, and oropharynx), such as M. luteus (yellow) can produce yellow colonies.
 M. roseus (red) produces pink colonies on MSA.
-Find out difference between Micrococcus and Staphylococcus here
+Find out the difference between Micrococcus and Staphylococcus here

-- Enterococcus faecalis and Enterococcus faecium (most common enterococcal species that has been isolated from human infections) are salt tolerant bacteria.
-They can ferment mannitol and produce lactic acid, producing yellow colored colonies on MSA.
+- Enterococcus faecalis and Enterococcus faecium (the most common enterococcal species that have been isolated from human infections) are salt-tolerant bacteria.
+They can ferment mannitol and produce lactic acid, producing yellow-colored colonies on MSA.
 Catalase test can help to differentiate between Enterococcus (-ve) and Staphylococcus (+ve).